amine-abdelli/mkv-to-mp4-converter/README.md

 ### Audio Stream Mapping

-1. Probe all audio streams
+1. Probe all audio streams using FFprobe
-2. Find French audio (language=fra/fre/fr)
+2. Find French audio (language=fra/fre/fr/french)
-3. Map French audio first: `-map 0:a:X`
+3. Reorder streams with French audio first
-4. Set as default: `-disposition:a:0 default`
+4. Set French as default: `-disposition:a:0 default`
-5. Set French metadata: `-metadata:s:a:0 language=fra`
+5. Preserve language metadata: `-metadata:s:a:0 language=fra`
-6. Map remaining audio tracks
+6. Map all remaining audio tracks with their metadata

+### Stream Verification

+The [check_streams.sh](check_streams.sh) script uses FFprobe to display:
+- Video codec, resolution, and frame rate
+- All audio tracks with language codes and codec info
+- All subtitle tracks with language codes
+- Which tracks are marked as default

 ## License